-- Vermicomposting materials: Decomposable organic wastes such as animal excreta, kitchen waste, farm residues and forest litter are commonly used as composting materials.
+- ➤ Vermicomposting materials: Decomposable organic wastes such as animal excreta, kitchen waste, farm residues and forest litter are commonly used as composting materials.
 In general, animal dung mostly cow dung and dried chopped crop residues are the key raw materials.
 Mixture of leguminous and non-leguminous crop residues enriches the quality of vermicompost.
 Red earthworm (Eisenia foetida) is preferred species of earthworms because of its high multiplication rate and thereby converts the organic matter into vermicompost within 45-50 days.
 Since it is a surface feeder it converts organic materials into vermicompost from top. - Process of vermicompost preparation: Vermicomposting is done by either bed or pit method.
 In bed method composting is done on the pucca / kachcha floor by making bed of organic mixture while in pit method it is done in the cemented pits. - Vermicomposting unit should be in a cool, moist and shady site - Cow dung and chopped dried leafy materials are mixed in the proportion of 3: 1 and are kept for partial decomposition for 15 20 days.
-A layer of 15-20cm of chopped dried leaves/grasses should be kept as bedding material at the bottom of the bed. - Beds of partially decomposed material of size 6x2x2 feet should be made. - Each bed should contain 1.5-2.0q of raw material and the number of beds can be increased as per raw material availability and requirement. - Red earthworm (1500-2000) should be released on the upper layer of bed.
-Water should be sprinkled with can immediately after the release of worms
+A layer of 15-20cm of chopped dried leaves/grasses should be kept as bedding material at the bottom of the bed. - Beds of partially decomposed material of size 5x5x2.5 feet should be made. - Each bed should contain 3-4.0qtl. of raw material and the number of beds can be increased as per raw material availability and requirement. - Red earthworm (1500-2000) should be released on the upper layer of bed.
+Water should be sprinkled with can immediately after the release of worms - Beds should be kept moist by sprinkling of water (daily) and by covering with gunny bags/polythene.

-- Beds should be kept moist by sprinkling of water (daily) and by covering with gunny bags/polythene. - Bed should be turned once after 30 days for maintaining aeration and for proper decomposition. - Compost gets ready in 45-50 days.
-The finished product is 3/4th of the raw materials used. - Harvesting: When raw material is completely decomposed it appears black and granular.
+- Bed should be turned once after 30 days for maintaining aeration and for proper decomposition. - Compost gets ready in 45-50 days.
+The finished product is 3/4th of the raw materials used. - ➤ Harvesting: When raw material is completely decomposed it appears black and granular.
 Watering should be stopped as compost gets ready.
 The compost shout be kept over a heap of partially decomposed cow dung so that earthworms could migrate to cow dung from compost.
 After two days compost can be separated and sieved for use.

-1 Time taken It is assumed that there will be around 2-3 cycles of production in the first year and $5-6$ cycles in the subsequent years with a duration of each cycle at around 65-70 days.
-2 Number of ladies involved All ladies 3 Source of raw material Local market/ Main market 4 Source of other resources Local market/ Main market 5 Expected production per cycle 80 quintal per cycle from 8 numbers of pits (10 quintal from each pit.)
+1 Time taken It is assumed that there will be around 3-4 cycles of production in the first year and 5 - 6 cycles in the subsequent years with a duration of each cycle at around 65-70 days.
+2 Number of ladies involved All ladies 3 Source of raw material Animal excreta, kitchen waste, farm residues and forest litter.
+4 Source of other resources Animal excreta, kitchen waste, farm residues and forest litter.
+5 Expected production per cycle 80 quintal per cycle from 8 numbers of pits (10 quintal from each pit.)
 6 Expected production per year 240 quintal per year.